Spanish women’s soccer in turmoil after player revolt

 The email adds the player’s ”full commitment to the team in the past, present and future.”

-The list of players includes the team’s third captain, Patri Guijarro, goalkeeper Sandra Paños and attacking midfielder Aitana Bonmatí.
+The list of 15 players that sent emails included the team’s third captain, Patri Guijarro, goalkeeper Sandra Panos and attacking midfielder Aitana Bonmati.

+Ballon d’Or winner Alexia Putellas did not send the email.
+But she did join the players in revolt in posting the public statement that reiterated their position on Friday.

-Earlier this month, Guijarro appeared at a news conference alongside the team’s first captain, Irene Paredes, and striker Jennifer Hermoso to explain their troubles with Vilda.
-Neither Paredes nor Hermoso are among the 15 who have asked to leave the team.
+This month, Guijarro appeared at a news conference alongside the team’s first captain, Irene Paredes, and striker Jennifer Hermoso to explain their troubles with Vilda.
+Neither Paredes nor Hermoso are among the 15 who sent emails.

-At that news conference, Paredes said the players had never asked for Vilda to be fired, but she said they were not happy with the results of the team that made it to the quarterfinals of the European Championship in July before losing to eventual champion England 2-1.
+At that news conference, Paredes said the players were not happy with the results of the team that made it to the quarterfinals of the European Championship in July before losing to eventual champion England 2-1.

 ”It is a complicated moment,” Paredes said. ”We are an ambitious team and we want to get better and win.
 We believe that various internal aspects (of the team) must improve.”

-Vilda also spoke about the fracture among the team during the European Championship, which was played in England.
+Vilda also spoke about the fracture among the team during the European Championship in England.

 ”The atmosphere on the team has always been good,” Vilda said. ”In the first 15 days of the Europcup (camp) the atmosphere was positive.
 Then the games started and something changed.
 We were in a soccer paradise, and I hope that we can get back there in the future.
 We have a team of good players, and we are just one step away from being a great team.”